-- Once the changes happen, the build triggers and it is added to the build queue.
+- Once the changes occur, the server triggers the build and adds it to the build queue.

 - When the build starts, it executes build steps defined in the build configuration.
-Progress is monitored and all the logs, reports, test results etc. are being shown dynamically.
+The server monitors the progress and generates the build log in real-time

-- When the build finishes, the build artifacts are being sent to the build server.
+- When the build finishes, the agent sends build artifacts back to the build server.

-- The server sends feedback and reports to all the relevant project member so they can see if the build was successful or not.
+- The server sends notifications to all the relevant project member so they can see if the build succeeded or not.
 If the project failed to build, one or more project members can be assigned to investigate the problem.

 Supported platforms and environments

 So how do you go about setting TeamCity up?
 Whether you have some legacy code, or you are thinking about creating a brand new .NET project, your application is probably using one of the version control systems like Git or Subversion.
-TeamCity, like other CI servers, relies heavily on VCS, so make sure that your VCS is on the TeamCity supported list.
+TeamCity, like other CI servers, relies heavily on VCS, so make sure that TeamCity supports your VCS of choice.

 Once you downloaded and installed both TeamCity server and, at least, one build agent, you can start configuring TeamCity.
 The first thing you want to do is to create a new project.
 You can do this by going to the administration page located at the top right of the TeamCity panel.
 On the administration page, you will immediately see two buttons for the project creation.
 The first one is for the manual creation of the project, and the second one helps you with the process by using the URL of the project repository you provided.

-If you opt in for the manual creation, you’ll need to fill in the name and the description of the project, and add the repository URL later.
+If you opt-in for the manual creation, you’ll need to fill in the name and the description of the project, and add the repository URL later.
 Create project from URL option does this for you and, in addition, adds a build configuration for you.
 You can see the list of the created configurations on the project settings page.
-First thing that you will see when you select the build configuration is the general settings page.
+The first thing that you will see when you select the build configuration is the general settings page.

-If you created the project using the repo URL, you can forget about this step because it is already being populated by TeamCity.
-Otherwise, now is your chance to setup your repository URL from which the TeamCity will monitor for changes.
+If you create the project using the repo URL, you can skip this step.
+Otherwise, now is your chance to set up your repository URL which the TeamCity should monitor for changes.

-So what do we actually need to implement the most basic Continuous Integration cycle?
+So how do we implement the most basic continuous integration cycle with TeamCity?
 As I explained in my article about Continuous Integration, we need to: